 Bringing the Money Home: Rio Rancho has been owed millions of dollars from the Federal government for years and previous city leaders were unable to bring it home.
 When Mayor Hull stepped in, the Federal government agreed to pay back $2.6 million of the money it owes our community.
 With check in hand, Mayor Hull immediately put those tax dollars to work in our city.
 Mayor Hull will continue to tenaciously pursue this vital reimbursement left unresolved by the previous administration.

 Renewed Friendship with Neighbors: There have been strained relationships in the past between leaders in Rio Rancho and the rest of the region.
 Not anymore, because of Mayor Hull’s commitment to rebuild our reputation and work with others to accomplish our goals.
-Working with other mayors, city councilors, county commissioners and more, Mayor Hull has been able to bring new stakeholders to the table and expand Rio Rancho’s influence in the region.
+Mayor Hull has been able to bring new stakeholders to the table and expand Rio Rancho’s influence in the region by working with other mayors, city councilors, county commissioners, and more.

-Business Visits: Mayor Hull has personally visited over 350 businesses in Rio Rancho to learn what they do, speak with the owners and employees, and promote these businesses via social media and more.
-Taking a one-on- one approach has helped bring forward changes that need to be made at the city level to help promote growth and provide stability for these job creators.
+Business Visits: Mayor Hull has personally visited over 350 businesses in Rio Rancho to learn what they do, speak with the owners and employees, promote these businesses via social media, and more.
+Taking a one-on-one approach has helped bring forth changes that needed to be made at the city level to help promote growth and provide stability for these job creators.

 NAIOP to Rio Rancho: Promoting this league of job creators, industry leaders, and more has helped our city become a major player in the region.
 We are now in front of many of these developers and forging lasting relationships with them.

 Legislative Partnerships: Working with our elected legislative allies that represent our community has been a major part in the successes that Rio Rancho has seen in the past year.
-Working with these dedicated public servants to bring money into our community and make critical reforms at the state level have been able to promote growth for the entire region.
-Mayor Hull will continue to work with Senator Brandt, Representatives Lewis, Harper, and Powdrell-Culbert for the coming legislative session in 2016.
+Working with these dedicated public servants to bring money into our community and making critical reforms at the state level has been able to promote growth for the entire region.
+Mayor Hull will continue to work with senators and representatives from both parties for the coming legislative session in 2018.

 Commitment to Keeping our Families and Property Safe

-“This is a team effort and our community has come together to show that we will not accept a new status quo of stagnant economic growth, unsafe streets, or a city that is regarded as anything less than a proud home to thousands of New Mexico families.
+“This is a team effort!
+Our community has come together to show that we will not accept a new status quo of stagnant economic growth, unsafe streets, or a city that is regarded as anything less than a proud home to thousands of New Mexico families.
 From my family to yours, we will continue the work of the people and successfully put Rio Rancho on the right track for generations to come.
 Join me!” – Mayor Gregg Hull